mustardamus/endre.chat/README.md

 # endre.chat

 Welcome to endre.chat, our submission for the SvelteHack hackathon!
 We're excited to introduce our fun and engaging chat web application with a twist.
-Using the power of GPT-4 AI, we transform messages before they're sent, creating a unique and entertaining chatting experience.
+Using the power of OpenAI's GPT-4 language model, we transform messages before they're sent, creating a unique and entertaining chatting experience.

 ![demo](./demo.gif)